worakritsoo/svelte-ionic/README.md

 Copy of sourcecode on iOS does not seem to work.

 ## Pane integration is WIP
-Pane needs ion-content needs to be set to scroll-y:false.
+Pane needs ion-content  to be set to `scroll-y:false` to avoid strange UI on some devices.

 # Remarks while working on Ionic - Svelte integration